Ilshidur/blog.nicolas-coutin.com-v2/content/blog/dynamic-configuration-static-vue-without-ssr/index.md

 ---
-title: Dynamic configuration for static Vue apps without SSR
+title: Dynamic configuration for static Vue 2 apps without SSR
 date: "2019-06-27T23:59:00.000"
-description: "How to configure a statically generated Vue application at run time, without `VUE_APP_` environment variables."
+description: "How to configure a statically generated Vue 2 application at run time, without `VUE_APP_` environment variables."
 ---

-This article explains how to allow our Vue.js app to accept configurations at **run time** instead of **build time** using [Docker](https://www.docker.com) & [NGINX](https://www.nginx.com).
+This article explains how to allow our Vue.js (version 2.x) app to accept configurations at **run time** instead of **build time** using [Docker](https://www.docker.com) & [NGINX](https://www.nginx.com).

 **If you want the solution, you can skip to the *Solution* section.**